 are looking forward to having Tim Talbott of the Kentucky Historical Society in

 Danville for two meetings in August.
-Beginning on August 5th, Tim will be
+Beginning on August 18th, Tim will

 Kentucky's Civil War Newspapers" to the Danville-Boyle County African-American